-&lt;sup>38 Rule 26(b)(2)(B) places specific limitation on the production of ESI.
+Rule 26(b)(2)(B) places specific limitation on the production of ESI.
 "A party need not provide discovery of [ESI] from sources that the party identifies as not reasonably accessible because of undue burden or cost."
 Id.
 Additionally, a court on motion or on its own, must limit the scope of discovery if the discovery sought is unreasonably cumulative or duplicative, can be obtained from a more convenient source, could have been previously obtained by the party seeking the discovery or the burden or expense of the proposed discovery outweighs its likely benefit.
-Rule 26(b)(1).
-See also THE SEDONA CONFERENCE®, THE SEDONA CONFERENCE® COMMENTARY ON PRESERVATION, MANAGEMENT AND IDENTIFICATION OF SOURCES OF INFORMATION THAT ARE NOT REASONABLY ACCESSIBLE (2008).
+Rule 26(b)(2).
+See also The Sedona Conference Commentary on Preservation, Management and Identification of Sources of Information that are not Reasonably Accessible, 10 SEDONA CONF.
+J. 281 (2009) and The Sedona Conference Commentary on Proportionality in Electronic Discovery, 14 SEDONA CONF.
+J. 155 (2013).